 All restored.
 It is 100% reflective as needed as well, just as they were originally.

 I am aware and amused, that he is often needing to clean things up and make them look like new, while I spend some of my days working to make things look old, beaten up and quite used.

 Have you ever had license plates that meant something to you?
 Have you ever been sad for the to need to get new ones, or was it exciting?
 And what I’d really love to know, is do you like the look of your state’s plates?
 I’m not going to name names (of states, that is), but I’ve seen some ugly ones!
 I can’t much complain about ours.
 You?

 . . . . . .

-UPDATE: Since the creation of this post, and as a direct result of it on the internet as well as constant referrals, Michael has refurbished approximately 1,000 plates to date, that have gone on to pass inspection.
-Every one has expressed great satisfaction with their finished plate, upon return.
+UPDATE: Since the creation of this post, and as a direct result of it on the internet as well as constant referrals, Michael has refurbished thousands of plates to date, that have gone on to pass inspection.
+Every one has expressed great satisfaction with their finished plate, upon return, and every one has gone on to pass inspection.
 Because this unique service he provides is in very high demand,

 for further details and instructions.